Digital Learning –

 3. Metaverse

-Metaverse started as a cool concept in video games but eventually got introduced in the real world, all thanks to the constantly evolving technologies every day.
+Metaverse started as a cool concept in video games but eventually got introduced to the real world, all thanks to the constantly evolving technologies every day.
 Metaverse is based on blockchain technology incorporated with the applications of mixed real concepts.
 In simple words, the real world is replicated virtually in the metaverse, where all the real-time actions will affect the virtual environment.
 AR and VR work really well with the metaverse and help the users to get entirely immersed in the virtual environment.

 Digital Learning for Various Types of Training